 5. stay on top of industry trends

-Nearly 3.5 million manufacturing jobs will likely be needed over the next decade due to increased digitalization and increased efficiency and output overall.
+Demand for manufacturing jobs is forecast to grow in the coming years due to increased digitalization and increased efficiency and output overall.
 The need for skilled managers in this fast-paced environment makes this a very competitive market, and will continue to push employers to find and retain the best management talent.

 Here are some key hiring trends to keep in mind: